apache/nuttx/configs/pcblogic-pic32mx/README.txt

     To use this file, you need to do the following things:

-      . ./setenv.sh    # Source setenv.sh.
-Among other this, this script
-                       # will add the NuttX tools/pic32mx directory to your
+      export PATH=???  # Add the NuttX tools/pic32mx directory to your
                        # PATH variable
       make             # Build nuttx and nuttx.hex
       mkpichex $PWD    # Convert addresses in nuttx.hex.  $PWD is the path